 Yes.
 Our Port St. Lucie branch serves all of St. Lucie County — including unincorporated areas such as Lakewood Park, Indrio, Midway, Weatherbee, and River Park, in addition to the full cities of Port St. Lucie and Fort Pierce.
 For rural or agricultural parcels, permit jurisdiction defaults to St. Lucie County Building Division.
 We also serve adjacent Martin County communities including Stuart, Jensen Beach, Palm City, and Hobe Sound.

 Free estimates for Port St. Lucie, Fort Pierce, Tradition, PGA Village, and all of St. Lucie County.
-DBPR licensed, bonded, fully insured.
+5-star rated.